ihavethatonvinyl/blog/content/liner-notes/sad-songs-to-spiral-with.md

 **sam: "Floating in the Forth" by Frightened Rabbit**.
 I have a whole emotional journey associated with the Frightened Rabbit discography, but this one really hits me like a ton of bricks.

 **kirby:"$20" by Low from their record *C'mon*** - it's just such a beautiful love song and beautiful love songs make me bawl like a baby. especially Low love songs, and especially after Mimi's passing (RIP Mimi Parker).

+**Ryan: “Death of an Heir of Sorrows (Silver Jews)”** With his passing, it feels more and more like (David Berman) wrote a song for us to sing about him.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/MejAUT1z7HA?si=QxgMphX084efsRoY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I take these suggestions and many others and pull out some records.
 I need to vent, I need to purge some emotions.
 I need a good cry.